 Choosing a History Fair topic that you are passionate about is an important foundation for a successful project.
 Check out the topic selection worksheet to understand what makes a good topic.
 This History Fair Topics list is long, but it has a lot of great ideas for projects.
 Use the Encyclopedia of Chicago to learn more!
 The National History Day 2019 theme essay provides further insights into “Triumph and Tragedy (in Chicago/Illinois History).”

 Do Your Research

 History Fair strengthens your research skills as you seek out historical sources.
 Learn more about how to find and use primary and secondary sources that are crucial to the process.
 Seek out libraries and archives to help you in your search.
 Use our resources to help you keep track of your sources, avoid plagiarism, and create a great annotated bibliography.
-To understand what types of information you need to be collecting use our Conflict and Compromise Guide for Research & Thesis.

 Analyze and Argue